 Microbiota Therapeutics laboratory - Jio Institute Skip to main content

-We collaborate extensively with clinicians and work with the longitudinal microbiota samples (both in health and disease, with matched controls) to develop models and test our hypotheses.
-We live in the golden era of publicly available high-quality genomic datasets and benefit tremendously from repurposing and exploiting independent studies for our investigations.
+We collaborate extensively with clinicians and identify longitudinal microbiota samples (both in health and disease, with matched controls) to develop models and test our hypotheses.
+In our golden age of publicly available high-quality genomic datasets, we benefit tremendously from repurposing independent studies for our investigations.
+We also have access to high throughput sequencing and a biobanking facility for our projects.
+AWS and NSM Param are used for our high performance computing requirements.
+We will soon have a well-stocked laboratory for benchside research.

 Projects

-1. Bacterial strain dynamics post Fecal Microbiota Transplants (FMT) for Ulcerative Colitis (UC).
+5. Bacterial strain dynamics post Faecal Microbiota Transplants (FMT) for Ulcerative Colitis (UC).

 Laboratory philosophy and culture